RHeijmann/MessageBird-PowerShell/README.md

 PowerShell scripts that use the MessageBird API, mainly for sending SMS-messages.

 ToDo:
-- Translate the comments (explaination) from Dutch to English.
+- Translate the comments (explaination), statusmessages and variable names from Dutch to English.